juanluispaz/ts-sql-query/docs/supported-operations.md

     splitOptional(propertyName: string, mappig: { [property: string]: string }): this
     guidedSplitRequired(propertyName: string, mappig: { [property: string]: string }): this
     guidedSplitOptional(propertyName: string, mappig: { [property: string]: string }): this

+    /** Allows to add a using (like a from that doesn't delete) to the delete query */ using(table: Table | View): this

+    /** Allows to add a join to the delete query */ join(table: Table | View): this
+    /** Allows to add a inner join to the delete query */ innerJoin(table: Table | View): this
+    /**
+     * Allows to add a left join to the delete query.
+     * Note: to use a table or view here you must call first forUseInLeftJoin methods on it */ leftJoin(source: OuterJoinSource): this
+    /**
+     * Allows to add a left outer join to the delete query.
+     * Note: to use a table or view here you must call first forUseInLeftJoin methods on it */ leftOuterJoin(source: OuterJoinSource): this

+    /** Allows to create the on clause of a join dynamically */ dynamicOn(): this
+    /** Allows to specify the on clause of a join */ on(condition: BooleanValueSource): this

     customizeQuery(customization: {
         afterDeleteKeyword?: RawFragment